 We (actually, me, but never mind) at Groovy Man Stuff are big fans of the color gray.
 It doesn’t work with everything, but it’s a great mix with anything black and white (and even navy!) and an excellent substitute for the boring white Oxford dress shirts that I find myself wearing less and less frequently.

 Grey dress shirts are a valuable go-to and mix with many more things then you would think.
 Many men, if they bother to think about these things at all, just throw a few white button-collar dress shirts in the closet and use them only when they must.
 This is understandable, because they’re not much fun.
 There are very fun alternatives.
 Good places to go for grey shirts of various hues include Jos.
 A. Bank, Macy’s, and Brooks Brothers.
 Get fitted if you can and avoid huge baggy shirts.
-In this vein, avoid places like Burlington Coat Factory, which toss off-brand dress shirts into massive piles and provide no guidance or help whatever, making it impossible to find the right size or cut.
+Avoid places like Burlington Coat Factory, which toss off-brand dress shirts into massive piles and provide no help whatever, making it impossible to find the right size or cut.
+If you like Donald Trump’s dress shirts, go there.

-Another tip: Grey is a fantastic substitute for white if you’re in a snappy black suit or blazer and it changes your tie choices not at all.
-With a grey shirt, you can even use a bolder tie color or pattern, within the range of what would still work with white.
+Another tip: Grey is a fantastic substitute for white if you’re in a snappy black suit or blazer and it doesn’t change your tie choices.
+With a grey shirt, you can even use a bolder tie color or pattern, in the same range that would work with white.
 You’ll be surprised how much a bold paisley or plaid actually melds into that combination, as you can see in the figure above.

 A great pairing for work environments is a clean, well-fitting pair of grey jeans (Levis 513s, 514s or any other brand you favor), a black dress shirt, with a tie you choose to add that splash of color.
 In a situation like this, almost any tie will work splendidly.
 Top it off with your black or grey sport coat and you’ll be ready for the day and for the evening, with the jeans adding a judicious informality and avoiding the “I’m going to a job interview during my lunch hour” appearance.
 It also works extremely well during the summer.

-Even if, like me, you grossly overdress for the Philistinely casual Gomorrah that is Silicon Valley.
+Even if, like me, you grossly overdress for the Philistinely casual Gomorrah that is the tech industry.
 The fact is, if you take care of yourself, and you put yourself together this way, you’ll get the looks from the ladies.

 A maroon shirt with solid grey slacks?
 One of the few combinations where a red shirt works at all.
 Pair a grey or charcoal tie with the shirt and avoid bold patterns.